sjteresi/Blueberry_Network_Rewiring/README.md

 | Vaccinium corymbosum (id 39928)   | mask w/ RepeatMasker (v3, id 58746)          |

 # Code:
-The code is broken up into several different scripts inside the `src/` directory.
+The code is broken up into several different folders inside the `src/` directory.
 The files are as follows:

 ## Arabidopsis Blueberry Orthology:
 - `filter_orthologs.py`: Master code file for executing and filtering gene orthology data.
 Creates an ortholog table by merging a set of syntelogs (SynMap) and a set of homologs (BLAST).
 	- Inputs: raw syntelog data from SynMap (see SynMap Methods), raw homolog data from BLAST (see BLAST Methods.)
 	- Outputs: An ortholog table.
-Created so that each blueberry gene can have only 1 Arabidopsis gene match, and Arabidopsis genes can be repeated in this table (non-unique to each match).
+Created so that each blueberry gene can have only 1 Arabidopsis gene match.
+Arabidopsis genes can be repeated in this table.
 - `import_homologs.py`: Helper file of `filter_orthologs.py`.
 Imports the homolog data from the raw file and manages data filtration.
-- `import_syntelogs.py`: Helper file of `filter_orthologs.py`.Imports syntelog data from the raw file and manages data filtration.
+- `import_syntelogs.py`: Helper file of `filter_orthologs.py`.
+Imports syntelog data from the raw file and manages data filtration.
 - `merge_homologs_syntelogs.py`: Helper file of `filter_orthologs.py`.
 Merges the sets of homologs and syntelogs.
 Prioritizes results from synteny over results from simple homology.
 - `blastall.sb`: BASH file that runs the BLAST search on the computing cluster.